 Working remotely will require consideration as to how you will deliver work as a team - what collaborative working platforms will be used, how you will communicate and how you support each other through challenges.
 Some of it might be trial and error so it is also important to think about how you will reflect on what's working and what isn't.

-Everyone can complete a WAP, you don't need to have a mental health problem in order to feel the benefits.
+Everyone can complete a Wellness Action Plan, you don't need to have a mental health problem in order to feel the benefits.
 It just means that you already have practical steps in place to ensure you are supported when you aren't feeling great.

 Use Microsoft Teams, Zoom, Skype or other communication/collaborative working platforms to connect with colleagues and work together.
 It's can also be good idea to use a range of technologies so you're not always typing or looking at a screen – switch things up with a telephone call or video call so you can see someone face to face.

 Whatever wellbeing support your organisation has available, make sure your team knows about it and how to access it.

 At Mind, we're offering counselling sessions via skype or phone and we will be trailing the physical activity classes that we offer online.
 You could also ask your team what tools they might find useful.